dfinity/motoko/design/Stable.md

 Motoko does not currently provide a way to define these hooks.
 While the post upgrade hook can be exploited by using expression declarations (see above), there is no immediate way to define the pre upgrade hook.

+Note: This feature could potentially be deferred until later.

 ### Syntax